MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

 :::image type="content" source="media/pull-requests/pull-request-edit-title-description-2020.png" alt-text="Screenshot that shows editing the PR title and selecting the description Edit button.":::

 # [Visual Studio](#tab/visual-studio)

 To update the title or description of a PR, from the **Pull Requests** view in Team Explorer, right-click the PR and select **Open in browser**.
-Edit the title and description on the PR's **Overview** webpage.
+Edit the title and description on the PR's **Overview** page.

 # [Azure Command Line](#tab/azure-command-line)